-The UK savings market has seen further growth in 2021 with investors turning to cash savings in a volatile investment market.
-In addition, savings have continued to increase by the reduced spending opportunities available for those with disposable income.
-However, despite this prolonged period of economic uncertainty and intermittent lockdowns, the Directors are pleased that the Society is reporting another successful year.
+Despite the prolonged period of economic uncertainty, the Directors are pleased that the Society is reporting another successful year.
 A summary of the year end performance against the Society's strategic objectives is outlined as follows.

 Deliver a personal service crafted to meet your needs